-(6993) C. A. P. writes : All things being equal in both cases (that is, speed, load propelled and distance traveled), would the strain on the bicycle chains differ if one bicycle is geared at 70 and one at 80 inches?
+(6993) C. A. P. writes; All things being equal in both cases (that is, speed, load propelled and distance traveled), would the strain on the bicycle chains differ if one bicycle is geared at 70 and one at 80 inches?
 Would there be any difference in the strain on the chain the front and the hind gears are transposed, other conditions being equal?
 A. For equal work as you state, the strain on the chain increases with the increase in the gear; 80 gear exerts a harder pull on the chain than 70 gear.
-By transposing the gear, the strain would be less on the chain by the difference in the relations of the sprockets
+By transposing the gear, the strain would be less on the chain by the difference in the relations of the

-(6994) G. H. W. asks: How many of the caustic potash batteries described in "Experimental Science " will it take to light a six candle power incandescent lamp, and also what voltage lamp should be
+(6994) G. H. W. asks: How many of the caustic potash batteries described in "Experimental Science" wiii it take to light a six candle power incandescent lamp, and also what voltage lamp should be sed?
+Will you also inform me how much black oxide of copper should be added to the jar?
+A. Thirty or forty cells would be requisite.
+Use about a half mich layer of copper oxide to each jar.

-Miscellaneous.